 Update 2 - 7th January 2016: It seems the MozCast graph is wrong.
 See:

 Temps yesterday and In-depth Article count (for 2 days) are wrong.
 Should have updated data tomorrow (due to some Google changes).— MozCast (@mozcast) January 6, 2016

-Update 3 — 7th January 2016: It appears to be our older \ poorer quality content that has dropped a couple of places (1-5 places) in the SERPs.
+Update 3 - 7th January 2016: It appears to be our older \ poorer quality content that has dropped a couple of places (1-5 places) in the SERPs.
 Good quality content has remained steady or increased.
-A couple of keywords that we tracked had only minute relevance to a page (i.e. a not so closely related keyword we hadn’t specifically covered) dropped significantly, which was interesting.
+A couple of keywords that we tracked had only a little relevance to a page (i.e., a not so closely related keyword we hadn’t explicitly covered) dropped significantly, which was interesting.
 This seems to imply the changes are focusing on content quality \ relevance.